alvinchirchir/hacker-news/README.md

 ## HackerNews Api
 This api serves to filter data fetched from Open Hacker News Api.

-It has api endpoints that filters the top most 10 occuring words in the titles of the last 25 stories and top 10 most occuring words in the titles of the post of last week.
+It has api endpoints that filters the top most 10 occuring words in the titles of the last 25 stories, top 10 most occuring words in since last week and top 10 most occuring words in the titles of the last 600 stories of users with atleast 10 karma.

 Assuming you've already installed on your machine: PHP (>= 8.0.0), Laravel, Composer and Node.js.